azugfr/functions-customer-reviews/doc/00 - Provision resources and Reset/README.md

     ![Create default storage](Images/create-default-storage.png)

-5. Your Azure Cloud Shell be ready in a few minutes .
-Verify taht you choose Powershell.
-You can swith between Bash and Powershell in the Dropdown
+5. Your Azure Cloud Shell wil be ready within a few minutes.
+Make sure you choose Powershell.
+You can swith between Bash and Powershell in the dropdown list

     ![Connecting Cloud Shell](Images/connecting-cloud-powershell.png)

-The Azure Cloud Shell is a windows container.
+The Azure Cloud Shell is a window container.
 A new one will be started with your CloudDrive mapped as a volume.
-And you will be connected to your Azure current subscription. has been created and you have added three containers to the storage account created for it.
+And you will be connected to your current Azure subscription. has been created and you have added three containers to the storage account created for it.
 The next step is to get code from this repo.

 <a name="Exercise2"></a>
 ## Exercise 2: Fork and Clone GitHub repo ##

-Once you have created an Azure Cloud Shell, you can you can use Powershell, commands, and some other SDK or application installed on it.
-In this exercise, you will clone the git repo into a persistent volume _CloudDrive_ .
+Once you have created an Azure Cloud Shell, you can use Powershell, commands, and some other SDK or application installed on it.
+In this exercise, you will clone the git repo into a persistent volume _CloudDrive_.
 This will allow you to get all the scripts necessary to create the assets.

 1. Type these commands to navigate to your CloudDrive and clone this git repository.